-Because this document contains account access information, be sure to keep it in a secure location, e. g., a safe deposit box or locked fireproof box, and only share it with one or two trusted people.
+B ecause this document contains account access information, be sure to keep it in a secure location (e.g., a safe deposit box or a locked fireproof box), and only share it with one or two trusted people.
+Note that many financial institutions allow you to grant authorized account access to a trusted individual.
+That may be an option to consider in place of listing your login information here.